HazemAbuelanin/HazemAbuelanin/README.md

 ### 🏆 **Highlights**
 - 🏎️ **Founder and Autonomous Team Leader**: Established and lead the first autonomous racing team at my university.
 - 💡 Passionate about applying **AI** and **Robotics** in real-world systems and competitions.
+- 💡 Participated in autonomous design and racing competitions including [F1TENTH, Electrical vehicle rally in Egypt] and secured top places.
 ---

 ### 📫 **Contact Me**